-Revised February 2012 by A.V.
-Gritsan (Johns Hopkins University) and J.G.
-Smith (University of Colorado at Boulder).
+Revised August 2015 by A. V. Gritsan (Johns Hopkins University).

 We review the notation used in polarization measurements in particle production and decay, with a particular emphasis on the B decays and the CP-violating observables in polarization measurements.
 We look at several examples of vector-vector and vector-tensor B meson decays, while more details about the theory and experimental results in B decays can be found in a separate mini-review [1] in this Review.